wehlutyk/thesis/content/3-gistr-4-results.md

 Replacements are also linked to insertions, either with or without deletions: the presence of one always increases the probability of the other.

-The process is joint of course, and separating it into different stages would require more knowledge of the cognitive mechanisms that underlie these transformations.
-In spite of this, the relationship between insertions and deletions seems to be well constrained, a fact we see not only in the probability of presence or absence, but also in the number of operations inside a given transformation.
-The link between insertions and deletions can be seen by plotting the distribution of the number of insertions conditioned on the presence of deletions, and vice-versa.
-Both plots are shown on @fig:gistr-insdel-lv: aside from being less probable, insertions without deletions are also much smaller in number compared to with deletions.
-A similar behaviour is observed in the opposite case: deletions that happen in the presence of an insertion are much greater in number than without insertions.

-![Mosaic plot of the contingency table between deletions, insertions, and replacements.
-Red rectangles indicate deletions are present;
-green rectangles or green dots indicate insertions are present;
-darker colours indicate replacements are present.
-Each rectangle also indicates the number of transformations it represents (corresponding to the rectangle area).
-](images/gistr-computed/exp_3/contingencies_mosaic.png){#fig:gistr-contingencies width=60%}

 <div id="fig:gistr-insdel-lv">
 ![Number of insertions conditioned on the presence of deletions.
 ](images/gistr-computed/exp_3/insertion-lv_del-presence.png){#fig:gistr-inslv width=40%}